Historical Author & Speaker

 - Diane Donovan, Senior Reviewer, Midwest Book Review USA.

-“My forthcoming novels are about the Napoleonic war and about the people interwoven with the life of Lord Nelson.
-I entertain, solve mysteries and immerse the reader in the beauty, the cruelty, the music and the battles of men and women living in a time so different from today"
+I aim to entertain, solve mysteries and immerse the reader in the beauty, the cruelty, the music and the battles of men and women living in a time so different from today."